MicrosoftDocs/power-platform/power-platform/admin/replicate-data-microsoft-azure-sql-database.md

 |United Kingdom West|51.141.44.218|

 > [!NOTE]
-> North America customers should whitelist IP addresses for both East US and West US.
+> North America customers should add IP addresses to an approved list for both East US and West US.

 <a name="DES_knownissues"></a>
 ## Known issues